-Updated for 2019
+Updated for 2020

 Fall Festivals in September

 The largest wine festival in the SouthWest!
 Wine tasting, Grape stomping, Kids Area, Car Fest, Live Entertainment and much more.
 Grapevine’s biggest event of the year.
 Purchase tickets online or at the event.

 Fun Parades, Unique food options, including sausage and strudel, Beer, Rides, Singalongs and Games.
 Free Entrance on Thursday and Sunday and free parking for the event.

-Autumn at the Arboretum begins on September 21 and runs until October 31.
-This year the theme is “It’s the Great Pumpkin, Charlie Brown” – The Pumpkin Village has more than 90,000 pumpkins, gourds and squash.
+Autumn at the Arboretum begins on September 19 and runs until November 1.
+This year the theme is “The Art of the Pumpkin” – The Pumpkin Village has more than 90,000 pumpkins, gourds and squash.
 Perfect for pics!

 Don’t forget to use the free shuttles from DART’s Parker Road Red Line and Orange Line light rail station to the festival site for a terrific and relaxing way to get to this very popular festival to avoid car traffic, road congestion, and parking hassles!
 Plus, DART’s bus routes 211, 350, 410, and 452 also serve Parker Road Station.